LAMO-LATECH/Lamo-Agents/README.md

 }
 ```

+Save `pointsEarned` to your database for this user.

-> ⚠️ Must call `/optimize` first for the same `userId`.
-Attempting to confirm without a pending optimize returns a 400 error.
+> Note: `/confirm-choice` must be called after `/optimize` for the same userId.
+If called without a prior optimize, returns a 400 error.

 ---

-### `POST /simulate`
+### POST /simulate
-Simulate N users for demo/testing.
-Defaults to evening rush if no timestamp given.

-**Request body:**
+Simulate multiple users for demo and testing purposes.

+**Input:**
 ```json
 {
   "userCount": 100,